 BE CAREFUL!!
 If you modify or you make a mistake in wiring and two coils of the motor end up receiving current at the same time you will instantly burn the motor.
-If you change the firmware make sure that the other coils are switched off if you switch on a new one.
+If you change the firmware make sure that the other coils are switched off if you switch a new one on.

 Step 8: Final Assembly

 - screw the carbon filter to the motor